grafana-toolbox/grafana-client/README.md

 #### Introduction

-For checking whether a Grafana data source is healthy, Grafana 9 has a server-side data source health check API.
+For checking whether a Grafana data source is healthy, Grafana 9 and newer has a server-side data source health check API.
 For earlier versions, a client-side implementation is provided.

 This implementation works in the same manner as the "Save & test" button works, when creating a data source in the user interface.

-The feature can be explored through corresponding client programs in the `examples/` folder of this repository.
+The feature can be explored through corresponding client programs in the [examples folder] of this repository.

 #### Compatibility

-The minimum supported version is Grafana 7.x, it does not work on older versions of Grafana.
-Prometheus only works on Grafana 8.x and newer.
+The minimum required version for data source health checks is Grafana 7.
+Prometheus only works on Grafana 8 and newer.

 #### Data source coverage

-Support for data source health checks on those Grafana data sources is implemented as of June 2022.
+Health checks are supported for these Grafana data source types.

 - CrateDB
 - Elasticsearch